Pension FAQs

 Your pension is there for your retirement, and you should feel like you’re in control of it.
 Many of us have several different jobs over our lifetime which means you’re likely to have several different pension pots.
 This makes it pretty difficult to keep track of your retirement savings and plan for the future.

 Putting your smaller pension plots together into one makes it easier to plan for your future and can often see a reduction in the ongoing pension plan charges.
+For employees paid with PayCaptain payroll software, all pension pot are accessible through PayCaptain's pension dashboard.

 What options do I have when I reach retirement?